-Tourism and hospitality are reeling from the terrible fires and drought – the effect on small business is catastrophic.
+Tourism and hospitality are reeling from fires, drought and now the COVID-19 crisis – the effects on small business are catastrophic.
 That means a lot less employment, no-one investing in new equipment, and a lot less money in the economy.
-Will it create a recession?
+A recession is already here.

-I believe that now is the time for direct government financial support for small business operators in Australia – on the scale of what was done after the GFC (Global Financial Crisis) in 2007-9.
+It’s time for much more government financial support for small business operators in Australia – on the scale of what was done after the GFC (Global Financial Crisis) in 2007-9.
 Through generous, and targeted government spending, Australia was one of the few countries in the world that managed to avoid most of the terrible consequences of that downturn.

-It’s time to write to your local Federal member and request urgent action – the Australian government holds the purse strings.
+It’s also time to write to your local member and request more action – the Australian government holds the purse strings.
 Government spending can help to revive business, but they need to hear from those affected.
 Too often business owners complain quietly to themselves but only act at an election.

 You can find your Federal MP here, and they all have a link for emailing them directly.

 State Government MPs are here: NSW — Victoria — Queensland — South Australia — Western Australia — Tasmania — ACT — Northern Territory